fredsonchaves07/software-architecture-fundamentals/Livros e Artigos/artigos-livros.md

 - [ ] S. Bachinsky, L. Mellon, G. Tarbox, and R. Fujimoto.
 RTI 2.0 architecture.
 In Proceedings of the 1998 Spring Simulation Interoperability Workshop, 1998.
 - [ ] M. Shaw and P. Clements.
 A field guide to boxology: Preliminary classification of architectural styles for software systems.
 In Proceedings of COMPSAC 1997, August 1997.
 - [ ] D. Garlan, R. Allen and J. Ockerbloom.
 Architectural mismatch: Why reuse is so hard.
 IEEE Software, 12(6):17-28, November 1995.
+- [ ] Mary Shaw.
+Architectural Requirements for Computing with Coalitions of Resources.
+1 st Working IFIP Conf. on Software Architecture, Feb 1999